zrvnarmarin/Live-Ludo-Game--Vanilla-JS-Node.js--Express.js--SASS-PostgreSQL-WecSocket.io/README.md

 26.9.2022
 - all player`s starting positions DEFINED!
 - major code cleanup for better readability
-- palyer instantiate on their starting positions
+- player instantiate on their starting positions